 Keep current with the latest news from influential IR, assessment, and higher education journals.
-This month, you'll find a call for the Editor of the Community College Review (CCR) journal and the latest breaking articles from Innovative Higher Education (IHE).
+This month, Journal News covers the latest edition of IHE.

-For information about this journal please visit the journal website, where you will find the guidelines for submission, a listing of the Editorial Board members, and abstracts of past published articles.
-Note that the majority of subscriptions are libraries and consortia.
+For information about this journal please visit the website, where you can find guidelines for submission, a listing of the Editorial Board members, and abstracts for articles going back to 1989.